MuhammedALDRUBI/exp-imp-management/docs/Importers-usage.md

 ## importers Global methods :
 #####  __construct(string $ModelClass , string $dataValidationRequestFormClass )
 pass the model class will be used in importing data and then pass the validation request form class that will be used in data validation .

-###### Note : because of the ignoring of any row insertion has failed , there is no gernerally validation that was using rules() method found in requesty form class , the validation in this case will only be applied on  getModelKeyAdvancedValidationRules(array $data = []) method defined in class implements CRUDServices\Interfaces\ValidationManagerInterfaces\NeedsModelKeyAdvancedValidation interface .
+###### Note : because of the ignoring of any row insertion has failed , the validation rules method rules() that is found in request form class is used to generally validate each data row found in the uploaded file , and the rules found in getModelKeyAdvancedValidationRules(array $data = []) method on the model data seperately (that method is defined in class implements CRUDServices\Interfaces\ValidationManagerInterfaces\NeedsModelKeyAdvancedValidation interface ).

+###### Note : The Importer main type left the relationship handling to the child classes ... so look for each child type to know how it is handling the relationship validation ,.

 #####  setDataValidationRequestFormClass(string $requestFormClass)  : self
 to change Data Validaiton request form class after object construction is done ... must be called before import method calling .

+##### useImportableDataProcessor(ImportableDataProcessor $importableDataProcessor) : self
+to change the ImportableDataProcessor before importing them to database

 ##### import() : JsonResponse
 starts to implement importing algorithm that we talked about above .